ashutoshs25/run-my-experiment-on-geni-blog/2017-04-10-tcp-congestion-control-basics.md

 * `-t 60` says to run for 60 seconds
 * `-c receiver` says to send traffic to the host named "receiver"
 * `-P 3` says to send 3 parallel TCP flows
+* `-i 0` is used to diable periodic bandwidth reports

-You will see a final status report in the `iperf` window after the `iperf` sender finishes, which should take about a minute.
-In the window where the TCP probe is running, you should see a line of output for each TCP packet.
+You will see a final status report in the `iperf3` window after the `iperf3` sender finishes, which should take about a minute.
+In the window where `ss` is running, you should see a several lines of output for each TCP flow.
+The `ss` output will also have been saved to a file named `sender-ss.txt`

-The output of the TCP probe will be saved in `/tmp/tcpprobe.dat` on the sender.
 Use `scp` to transfer this file to your own laptop for processing.

 ### Understanding the TCP Probe output